billbrod/foveated-metamers/README.md

 never include one, but I would be happy to help come up with how to add it in an extension or a fork.

+# Citation

+If you use the data or code (including the stimuli) from this project in an academic publication, please cite the [poster](https://osf.io/aketq/).

+More to come...

 # References

 - Freeman, J., & Simoncelli, E. P. (2011).
 Metamers of the ventral